 Keep in mind surgery isn’t necessarily in the cards when you visit a spine surgeon.
 Many doctors refer patients to spine specialists to confirm a suspected problem, achieve a more accurate diagnosis, or explore a wider range of treatment options.

-If you are experiencing severe back or neck pain and think you might need surgery or another form of treatment, get in touch with Dr. Hamid Mir.
-Whether you need a non-surgical treatment or the spinal decompression Marina del Rey patients sometimes receive, Dr. Mir can diagnose the source of your pain and come up with a solution that will start you down the path toward a pain-free life.
-Call 949-860-7498 today to schedule an in-person evaluation.
+If you are experiencing severe back or neck pain and think you might need surgery or another form of treatment, get in touch with orthopedic spine surgeon Dr. Hamid Mir.
+Whether you need a non-surgical treatment or the spinal decompression Orange, CA patients sometimes receive, Dr. Mir can diagnose the source of your pain and come up with a solution that will start you down the path toward a pain-free life.
+Call (949) 688-1216 today to schedule an in-person evaluation.